Skip to content

 Equality and inequality, == !=

-Both operators require operands to be of the same type and both don’t perform implicit type conversions, except for the Cell and Slice types, which are implicitly compared by their hashes.
+Both operators require operands to be of the same type, and neither operator performs implicit type conversions, except for the Cell and Slice types, which are implicitly compared by their hashes.

 Both operators can be applied to the following list of types and values: